 RAD.
-The unit of absorbed dose equal to 100 ergs per gram or 0.01 joules per kilogram of absorbing material.
+The unit of the ionizing radiation dose absorbed equal to 100 ergs per gram or 0.01 joules per kilogram of tissue.

 Reactivity.
 A substance's susceptibility to undergoing a chemical reaction or change that may result in dangerous side effects, such as explosion, burning, and corrosive or toxic emissions.
-The conditions that cause the reaction, such as heat, other chemicals, and dropping, will usually be specified as "Conditions to Avoid" when a chemical's reactivity is discussed on a SDS.
+The conditions that cause the reaction, such as heat, force, and contact with water or other chemicals, will usually be specified as "Conditions to Avoid" when a chemical's reactivity is discussed on the SDS.
+Reactive material is regulated by the EPA as hazardous waste.

 Reproductive Toxins.
-Chemicals which affect the reproductive capabilities including: adverse effects on sexual function, fertility, chromosomal damage (mutations) and effects on fetuses.
+Chemicals which affect the reproductive capabilities including adverse effects on sexual function, fertility, chromosomal damage (mutations) and effects on development of the offspring.